yan-soon/tp/docs/UserGuide.md

 ### Showing the help display: `help`

 Scenario: <br>
-You are in the midst of planing your modules, but you suddenly forgot what commands are available to you.
+You are in the midst of planning your modules, but you suddenly forgot what commands are available to you.
 Simply refresh your memory by using the `help` command to see all available commands and their respective functions.

 The `help` command displays all of GradPad's available commands and how to use them, to you.
 This command is useful for first-timers or users who generally do not know how to use GradPad.